Sleep deprivation is well understood now to effect so many functions in our body; from brain processing, eye sight, mood, appetite.

-Help your circadian rhythms – your natural body clock.
+Help your circadian rhythms – your natural body clock

 - Our circadian rhythm is basically our 24 hour clock in the background of our brain, it cycles between sleepiness and alertness at regular intervals, aka sleep wake cycle.
-This happens without us doing anything BUT what we do can have a big impact on it.
+This happens without you doing anything BUT what we do can have a big impact on it.